tiatsou/tiatsou/README.md

 ⭐ Der-Hsuan is interested in data anaytics, business analytics, data visualing and maching learning to let your data tell a different story.

-💻 Der-Hsuan recently earned her certificate for the Google Data Analytics Specialization.
-And she is currently learning Spark computing.
+💻 Der-Hsuan received her MS in Data Science and Business Analytics and she is currently learning Spark computing.

 💼 Der-Hsuan is looking for a Data Scientist/ Analyst related full-time job in the US and open to relocate.